Leonardo Express - Our Favourite Way to Get from Fiumicino Airport to Rome (2025)

 Follow the yellow sign "Train" to reach Leonardo Express platform at Fiumicino AirportFollow the yellow sign "Train" to reach Leonardo Express platform at Fiumicino Airport

-Where to buy Leonardo Express tickets at Rome Fiumicino Airport?
+Can I buy Leonardo Express tickets at Fiumicino Airport?

 We love to go to the ticket windows, just a few steps from there.
 We get tickets in a minute - staff speaks English and is helpful.
 After getting your tickets, scan them to access the platform.
 Make sure you validate your tickets prior to boarding the train.